ArtHitParade

 In 2001 De Grunne and Perrois described the extreme similarity of six Fang figures made about 200 years ago in the upper valley of the Ntem river in northern Gabon in a unique workshop, probably by the same artist of the Mvai ethnic group.
 The beautiful dark brown polished patina is typical of this group.

-To perform their main function as a deterrent guardian of a reliquary chest of the byeri, these characters are male, highly sexualized with powerful rounded muscles.
+These characters are male, highly sexualized with powerful rounded muscles.
 The three-pointed headdress is a warrior attribute.
 Yet the big head, the prominent navel and the short limbs have the proportions of a newborn child.
+(See Fang Byeri Evolution report for northern elongated styles; compare patina to Fang Reliquary Figure.)

-Another example 46 cm high is estimated $ 3M for sale by Sotheby's in New York on May 14, lot 16.
+A Fang-Mvai figure was sold for $3.5M by Sotheby's on May 14, 2018, lot 16.
 With its patina still oozing the ritual palm oil, it is one of the most desirable pieces of tropical African art.

 The Barnet Fang is among the greatest accomplishments of world sculpture.
 Created to accompany ancestral relics this 19th century figure from Gabon’s Ntem Valley today sold for $3.5m #auctionupdate pic.twitter.com/K7iU3Zn6vG